Free 2-person delivery to UK mainland

 Wine walls are something slightly different to a traditional wine cooler, our refrigerated systems are suitable for home use or for commercial environments.

-With an array of sizes with varying bottle capacities, you can build your wine wall to fit basically any decor and with the modular systems the possibilities are effectively endless.
+With an array of sizes with varying bottle capacities, you can build your wine wall to fit any decor by choosing the frame, lighting options and other finishes - the possibilities are endless.

 Elite Wine Fridges carries a substantial range of wine walls with some that are suitable for freestanding use only and some that have the ability to be built in with cabinetry around them, just like the integrated and built in wine coolers mentioned above.Shop Wine Walls